AfricaBirdData/ABAP/README.md

 This packages provides functionality to access, download, and manipulate data from the [African Bird Atlas Project](http://www.birdmap.africa/).

-The objective is to make these data more accessible and easier to analysis, and eventually make our analyses more reproducible.
+It is possible to download these same data using the [ABAP API](api.birdmap.africa), but being able to pull these data straight into R, in a standard format, should make them more accessible, easier to analyse, and eventually make our analyses more reliable and reproducible.

 There is another package named [`CWAC`](https://github.com/AfricaBirdData/CWAC) that provides similar